LaQuay/marcvila.me/README.md

 This project is using [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU), many thanks!

 # Setup
-Ruby is a requirement.
-At this time, using Ruby 3.0.2.
+[Ruby](https://gorails.com/setup/ubuntu/22.04) is a requirement, this repo has been tested in Ruby 3.2.1

 Install the jekyll and bundler gems: